mickaelgudin/mickaelgudin/README.md

 - 🔭 I’m currently working on

   - ## [sfdc-lwc-lightning-datatable](https://github.com/Sarveshgithub/sfdc-lwc-lightning-datatable)
-    - This is generic lighting data table , which is build in lwc.
-The customization are done by design attributes.
+    - This is a generic lighting data table , which is built in lwc.
+The customizations are done by design attributes.
     - 📣 Shout out! to contributers of this project.
 Feel free to contribute!
       <a href="https://github.com/Sarveshgithub/sfdc-lwc-lightning-datatable/graphs/contributors">
       <img src="https://contrib.rocks/image?repo=Sarveshgithub/sfdc-lwc-lightning-datatable" />